lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 2. Try to upload the firmware, the config.ini and the TFT* folder again (like described above) using a **new** SD card - 8GB or smaller, FAT32 formatted

 **NOTE:** Some uploads worked fine after executing a low level format of the SD card and not a quick format.

-### Hard Reset

-To hard reset the TFT's touch screen calibration:

-1. Create a blank file named `reset.txt`
-2. Place it in the root folder of an SD card.
-The SD card capacity should be less than or equal to 8GB and formatted as FAT32
-3. Insert the SD card into the TFT's SD card reader and power cycle your printer or reset your TFT to start the reset process

 ### Worst Case Scenario